-An increase in the cost of pedestrian bridges of \$202,871, reflecting increases in allowances for project management, design and contingency.
-29 A reduction in the cost of a signalised intersection (McMullen Avenue/Old Northern Road) of \$10,523, reflecting lower base costs. า 29 A reduction in the cost of road upgrades at Holland Reserve of \$383,486, reflecting lower base costs and lower allowances for project management, design and contingency. g 29 A reduction in the cost of road upgrades of \$3,963,918, reflecting lower base costs and lower allowances for project management, design and contingency.
-3 Apportion 17% (not 24%) of the cost of the McMullen Avenue/Old Northern Road signalised intersection to CP17.
+- An increase in the cost of pedestrian bridges of \$202,871, reflecting increases in allowances for project management and design. - A reduction in the cost of a signalised intersection (McMullen Avenue/Old Northern Road) of \$10,523, reflecting lower base costs and contingency. - A reduction in the cost of road upgrades at Holland Reserve of \$383,486, reflecting lower base costs and lower allowances for project management, design and contingency. - A reduction in the cost of road upgrades within the precinct of \$3,963,918, reflecting lower base costs and lower allowances for contingency. - 3 Apportion 17% (not 24%) of the cost of the McMullen Avenue/Old Northern Road signalised intersection to CP17.
 We estimate this would reduce the cost of transport works by \$461,946.

+Stormwater management

-32 Stori mwater management 4 For stormwater pipes, remove duplicate allowances for project management (7.5%) a design (7.5%) and apply a contingency allowance (30%) to base costs only.
+- 4 For stormwater pipes, remove duplicate allowances for project management (7.5%) and design (7.5%) and apply a contingency allowance (30%) to the benchmark costs.
 We estimate this would reduce the cost of stormwater management works by \$771,869.
+39 - For stormwater pits, use IPART benchmark costs to estimate the costs of stormwater pits (for various sized pipes), remove additional allowances for project management (7.5%) and design (7.5%), and apply a contingency allowance (30%) to the benchmark costs.
+We estimate this would reduce the cost of stormwater management works by \$70.752.

+Open space

-5 For stormwater pits, use IPART benchmark costs to estimate the base costs of stormwater pits (for various sized pipes), remove additional allowances for project management (7.5%) and design (7.5%), and apply a contingency allowance (30%) to base costs only.
-We estimate this would reduce the cost of stormwater management works by \$70,752.
-Oper n space 6 For local open space embellishment costs, remove the additional allowances for projemanagement and design, and apply a 20% contingency allowance to base costs only which would reduce the costs by an estimated \$497,880.
-7 For Holland Reserve embellishment costs, remove the additional allowances for projemanagement and design and apply a 20% contingency allowance to base costs only which would reduce the costs by an estimated \$1,100,636.
-8 Revise the estimates for Holland Reserve site-readiness to reflect: 55 The most up-to-date advice from UBM Ecological Consultants about the cost of the biodiversity offset and removal of all allowances e 55 The most up-to-date advice from the service providers about the cost for the relocation of the telecommunication towers and removal of all allowances 55 Application of a 20% contingency allowance to base costs only for remaining items.
-55 This would reduce the cost by an estimated \$928,840.
-55
+- For local open space embellishment costs, remove the additional allowances for project management and design, and apply a 20% contingency allowance only, which would reduce the costs by an estimated \$497,880. - For Holland Reserve embellishment costs, remove the additional allowances for project management and design and apply a 20% contingency allowance only, which would reduce the costs by an estimated \$1,100,636. - 8 Revise the estimates for Holland Reserve site-readiness to reflect: - The most up-to-date advice from UBM Ecological Consultants about the cost of the biodiversity offset and removal of all allowances - The most up-to-date advice from the service providers about the cost for the relocation of the telecommunication towers and removal of all allowances - Application of a 20% contingency allowance to the sum of base costs, project management and design allowances for the remaining items

+This would reduce the cost by an estimated \$1,482,922.